Emperor: Russia

 In 1472, the niece of the last Byzantine emperor, Sophia Palaiologina, married Ivan III, grand prince of Moscow, who began championing the idea of Russia being the successor to the Byzantine Empire.
 This idea was represented more emphatically in the composition the monk Filofej addressed to their son Vasili III.
 In 1480, after ending Muscovy's dependence on its overlords of the Great Horde, Ivan III began the usage of the titles Tsar and Autocrat (samoderzhets).
 His insistence on recognition as such by the emperor of the Holy Roman Empire since 1489 resulted in the granting of this recognition in 1514 by Emperor Maximilian I to Vasili III.
 His son Ivan IV emphatically crowned himself Tsar of Russia on 16 January 1547.
 The word "Tsar" derives from Latin Caesar, but this title was used in Russia as equivalent to "King"; the error occurred when medieval Russian clerics referred to the biblical Jewish kings with the same title that was used to designate Roman and Byzantine rulers — "Caesar".

 On 31 October 1721, Peter I was proclaimed Emperor by the Governing Senate.
-The title used was Latin "Imperator", which is a westernizing form equivalent to the traditional Slavic title "Tsar".
+The title used was Latin "Imperator", which is a westernising form equivalent to the traditional Slavic title "Tsar".
 He based his claim partially upon a letter discovered in 1717 written in 1514 from Maximilian I to Vasili III, in which the Holy Roman Emperor used the term in referring to Vasili.

 A formal address to the ruling Russian monarch adopted thereafter was 'Your Imperial Majesty'.
 The crown prince was addressed as 'Your Imperial Highness'.

 The title has not been used in Russia since the abdication of Emperor Nicholas II on 15 March 1917.

 The Russian Empire produced four reigning Empresses, all in the eighteenth century.
 These were Catherine I, Anne, Elizabeth, and Catherine II.

-The role of head of the House of Romanov is claimed by Grand Duchess Maria Vladimirovna of Russia (Great-great-granddaughter of Alexander II of Russia), Prince Andrew Romanoff (great-great-grandson of Nicholas I of Russia), and Prince Karl Emich of Leiningen (Great-grandson of Grand Duke Kirill Vladimirovich of Russia).
+The role of head of the House of Romanov is claimed by Grand Duchess Maria Vladimirovna (great-great-granddaughter of Alexander II), Prince Andrew Romanoff (great-great-grandson of Nicholas I), and Prince Karl Emich of Leiningen (great-grandson of Grand Duke Kirill Vladimirovich).